-2.28 The 'trunk/Identity/Themes/Motifs/Flame' Directory
+2.37 The 'trunk/Identity/Themes/Motifs/Flame' Directory

-This section describes the Flame artistic motif.
-This section may be useful for anyone interested in reproducing the Flame artistic motif, or in creating new artistic motifs for The CentOS Project corporate visual identity.
+This section describes the steps we followed to construct the Flame artistic motif.
+This section may be useful for anyone interested in reproducing the Flame artistic motif, or in creating new artistic motifs for The CentOS Project corporate visual identity (see Section 2.4 [Directories trunk Identity], page 7).